clover-network/clover-wallet/README.md

 - Go to chrome://extensions
 - Enable 'Developer Mode' (top right corner of window)
-- Click "Load Unpacked" and select the enzyme/dev/chrome directory
+- Click "Load Unpacked" and select the clover-wallet/dev/chrome directory
 - Navigate to : https://localhost:3000 and accept the https connection

-The Enzyme icon should show up in your Chrome toolbar.
+The Clover Wallet icon should show up in your Chrome toolbar.

 Once running Firefox:

 - Go to about:debugging#/runtime/this-firefox
 - Click 'Load Temporary Addon'
-- select the enzyme/dev/firefox directory
+- select the clover-wallet/dev/firefox directory
 - Navigate to : https://localhost:3000 and accept the https connection

-The Enzyme icon should show up in your Firefox toolbar.
+The Clover Wallet icon should show up in your Firefox toolbar.

 ## Getting Started